About the Program

 The Ryerson MEP is a collaborative program with McMaster and Laurentian universities.
 Midwifery students from all three universities have opportunities for shared learning at events such as the annual Student Conference, organized by the Association of Ryerson Midwifery Students.
 All three sites welcome midwifery students from diverse backgrounds and we appreciate the wealth of life experience our students bring to our Program.
 Upon graduation, students are able to practice competently and safely as beginning practitioners in any Ontario maternity care setting.
 Our graduates:

-- Exhibit values and attitudes consistent with woman-based care; advocate for women’s choices and preferences and work in partnership with women.
+- Exhibit values and attitudes consistent with client-based care; advocate for clients' choices and preferences and work in partnership with them.

-- Provide safe, competent and ethical midwifery care that includes counselling, teaching and support for women and pregnant people and their families within varied cultural, ethnic and socioeconomic populations.
+- Provide safe, competent and ethical midwifery care that includes counselling, teaching and support for pregnant people and their families within varied cultural, ethnic and socioeconomic populations.

-- Promote childbirth as a normal part of women’s health with an understanding of its cultural and social meanings.
+- Promote childbirth as a normal part of reproductive health with an understanding of its cultural and social meanings.

-- Promote understanding of and participation in health care by women and other pregnant people and their families.
+- Promote understanding of and participation in health care by pregnant people and their families.

 - Collaborate effectively with other health care providers; consult and refer appropriately.